 After looking back and forth between the police and the two teenage girls, Kate's father nodded before retrieving his daughter's purse from where it rested atop the uncomfortable plastic hospital seat beside the one she'd been occupying.
 Approaching them slowly, he waited for Kate to bow her head and then looped the strap around her neck.
 His eyes flicked back and forth between Kate and Alexis, and then he lowered his voice.
 "The only reason I'm not doing something incredibly stupid right now is because I know my daughter could kick your ass if she wanted to."
 Kate blinked; she hadn't realized her father thought so highly of the distinctly 'unfeminine' skills she'd been accumulating as of late.
 The validation was nice in a way.
 Poorly timed, but nice.
 "Who am I to stand in the way of… whatever she's planning for you?"

 The quiet laugh that shook Alexis's body made Kate uncomfortably aware of how close she was to the girl she'd kissed earlier that night.
 "Hopefully nothing that'll get me in trouble with my girlfriend.
 Speaking of which, I'd back away if I were you.
 The last thing you need is for your foot to get teleported out when we leave while the rest of you stays here."
 Nodding rapidly, her father backed away, leaving Kate and Alexis alone in the center of the hospital lobby.
 "Gentlemen, m'lady.
 You will always remember this as the day that you almost caught Alexis!
 Nic!
 Constantín!"

 One of the police officers coughed.

-And then behind her, Deirdre groaned.
+And then behind her, Alexis groaned.
 "Really, Amora?
 You couldn't just let me have my dramatic exit?"